 What is the actual difference?

 Before we dive deeper into the subject, we need to have precise information in terms of the distribution of students.
-Statistics show us that 67.3% of students are learning in an urban area and 32.7% in a rural area.
+According to statistics from the Ministry of National Education 67.3% of students are learning in an urban area and 32.7% in a rural area.
 With this statistic in mind, we can get a better grasp on the impact the pandemic had on students in Romania.

 We also spoke to Pavel Anda and Pana Rodica, two elementary school teachers with over three decades of experience, for a deeper look at the situation.